 This is a year of the open window of heaven.
 As I have written, this is a year of the HEI of God.
 The Hebrew letter HEI looks like a window.
 When studying this word, both wind and sound blow from heaven through the window into the earth realm to bring change.
 Declare that you are willing to change and watch your atmosphere begin to be filled with God’s presence.
 God does not produce signs and wonders from heaven as ends in themselves.
 They are released to bring faith to His people and those around them— whether believers or unbelievers.

-My dream signified an opening of the window of heaven in my life.
+The dream clearly signified an opening of the window of heaven in my life.
 In the ensuing weeks I had other prophetic dreams, increased passion for Christ, greater victory over sin, and powerful visitations of the Holy Spirit—thus, confirming that a window of heaven was indeed over my life.
+It was life-changing.
 My heart hungered for a greater revelation of Christ as I cried out daily to the Lord for grace to consecrate my heart afresh to Him.

-As the date for the Awaken the Dawn conference loomed closer, I asked the Lord to give me wisdom regarding what book to purchase for Lou Engle as a gift of appreciation, since he gave me the Frank Bartleman book when I first met him.
+As the date for the Awaken the Dawn conference loomed ever so closer, I asked the Lord in prayer, “What book do I purchase for Lou Engle as a gift of appreciation?”
+It felt like the right thing to do since Lou gave me the Frank Bartleman book when I first met him.
 Over the years I read Lou’s books Digging the Wells of Revival, Fast Forward, and The Elijah Revolution; plus I consumed countless audio messages by Lou.
 His ministry had greatly influenced my life.
-I felt compelled by the Lord to pray for the right book to give him.
+I felt compelled by the Holy Spirit to pray for the right book to give him.

 The Lord answered my prayer through a dream on January 21.